Medicare is confusing - we help simplify it

 While there is no shortage of things to prepare for in retirement, it’s critical to also address your health needs and concerns by crafting a comprehensive health care strategy.
 There are various ways to accomplish this, with Medicare being the most important for many Americans.

-Learn more by speaking with one of our advisors or attending an education event about retirement planning in Wausau, WI.
+Learn more by speaking with one of our licensed agents in Wausau, WI.

 We believe Medicare is an integral part of retirement planning

 Medicare generally provides health insurance for most people age 65 and older, and others who have received Social Security disability benefits for at least 24 months, have end-stage renal disease or have amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease).
 Medicare is similar to Social Security since it is a federal program that you have paid into throughout your career.
 Just like Social Security, you want to maximize this benefit in retirement.

 Part A: Hospital insurance – covers the costs of health care at medical facilities.
 Offers coverage for medically necessary inpatient care at hospitals, skilled nursing facilities, hospices and some home health services.

 Part C: Medicare Advantage (MA) plans – policies you can purchase from certain private insurance carriers that provide the same (or more) coverage as Parts A and B.

 Part B: Medical insurance – covers the costs of health care outside medical facilities.
 Offers coverage for doctors’ services, hospital outpatient care, mental health and some preventative health care services.